danieltian/aquaero-usb/data.md

 ### Report ID 10 (Update Software Temp Name)

 Report ID 10 followed by an int16 that represents the software sensor to update (starts at 32, increments by 1 up to 40 for all 8 sensors).
 Then followed by 0x00, then a 24-byte string for the name where the last byte is 0x00 (allowing for 23 characters total).
 Any character in between that's blank should be 0x00.
-The Aquaero 6 does not support double-byte characters, and supports most, but not all text with diacritics.
-Eszett is also supported, but not the capitalized version.
+The array size should be 28 bytes exactly.
+The Aquaero 6 supports the complete Latin1 character set (also known as ISO 8859-1) minus the very last character, 'ÿ'.
+Sending data that uses another encoding (such as UTF8 or Windows-1252) will treat it as if it's the Latin1 character set.

 Example: We set software sensor 32 with the string 'abcde':